view7677/java-interview-questions/pages/Spring.md

 cases.
 But there are certain scenarios in which Autowiring may not work.

-Explicit wiring: Since Autowiring is done by Spring, developer does not have full control on specifying the exact class to be used.
+**Explicit wiring**: Since Autowiring is done by Spring, developer does not have full control on specifying the exact class to be used.
 It is preferable to use Explicit wiring in case of full control over wiring.

-Primitive Data types: Autowiring does not allow wiring of properties that are based on primitive data types like- int, float etc.
+**Primitive Data types**: Autowiring does not allow wiring of properties that are based on primitive data types like- int, float etc.

 #### 658. Is it allowed to inject null or empty String values in Spring?

 Yes, Spring allows injecting null or empty String values.

-#### 659. What is a Java-based Configuration in Spring?660.What is the purpose of @Configuration annotation?
+#### 659. What is a Java-based Configuration in Spring?

+Spring allows for Java-based configuration in which a developer can specify configuration by using Java-based annotations.
+This feature was introduced in Spring 3.0.

+You can use annotations like- `@Configuration`, `@Bean`, `@Import` and `@DependsOn` in Java classes for specifying the configuration.

+#### 660. What is the purpose of `@Configuration` annotation?

-This annotation is used in a class to indicate that this is class is the primary source of bean definitions.
-This class can also contain inter-bean dependencies that are annotated by @Bean annotation.
+`@Configuration` annotation is used in a class to indicate that this is class is the primary source of bean definitions.
+This class can also contain inter-bean dependencies that are annotated by `@Bean` annotation.

-#### 661. What is the difference between Full @Configuration and 'lite' @Beans mode?
+#### 661. What is the difference between Full `@Configuration` and 'lite' @Beans mode?

-Spring allows for using @Bean annotation on methods that are declared in classes not annotated with @Configuration.
+Spring allows for using `@Bean` annotation on methods that are declared in classes not annotated with `@Configuration`.
 This is known as “lite” mode.
-In this mode, bean methods can be declared in a @Component or a plain java class without any annotation.
+In this mode, bean methods can be declared in a `@Component` or a plain java class without any annotation.

-In the “lite” mode, @Bean methods cannot declare inter-bean dependencies.
+In the “lite” mode, `@Bean` methods cannot declare inter-bean dependencies.

-It is recommended that one @Bean method should not invoke another @Bean method in 'lite' mode.
+It is recommended that one `@Bean` method should not invoke another `@Bean` method in 'lite' mode.

 Spring recommends that @Bean methods declared within @Configuration classes should be used for full configuration.
 This kind of full mode can prevent many bugs.

 #### 662. In Spring framework, what is Annotation-based container configuration?

 From Spring 2.5 version it is possible to provide configuration by using annotation.

 To turn this configuration on, we need to mention `<context:annotation-config/>` in spring XML file.

-Now developer can use annotations like @Required, @Autowired, @Qualifier etc. in a class file to specify the configuration for beans.
+Now developer can use annotations like @Required, `@Autowired`, `@Qualifier` etc. in a class file to specify the configuration for beans.
 Spring container can use this information from annotation for creating and wiring the beans.
 #### 663. How will you switch on Annotation based wiring in Spring?

 To use Annotation based wiring, we need to turn on Annotation based configuration in Spring.

 By default, Annotation based configuration is switched off in Spring.
-To turn it is we can specify <context:annotation-config/>
-element in Spring config file.
+To turn it is we can specify `<context:annotation-config/>` element in Spring config file.

-Once it is turned on, we can use @Autowired annotation or @Required annotation in a Java class for wiring in Spring.
+Once it is turned on, we can use `@Autowired` annotation or @Required annotation in a Java class for wiring in Spring.

-#### 664. What is @Autowired annotation?
+#### 664. What is `@Autowired` annotation?

 We can use @Autowired annotation to auto wire a bean on a setter method, constructor or a field. @Autowired auto wiring is done by matching the data type.

-Before using @Autowired annotation we have to register AutowiredAnnotationBeanPostProcessor.
+Before using `@Autowired` annotation we have to register AutowiredAnnotationBeanPostProcessor.
 This can be done by including `<context:annotation-config />` in bean configuration file.

-#### 665. What is @Required annotation?
+#### 665. What is `@Required` annotation?

-We use @Required annotation to a property to check whether the property has been set or not.
+We use `@Required` annotation to a property to check whether the property has been set or not.

 Spring container throws BeanInitializationException if the @Required annotated property is not set.

-When we use @Required annotation, we have to register RequiredAnnotationBeanPostProcessor in Spring config file.
+When we use `@Required` annotation, we have to register RequiredAnnotationBeanPostProcessor in Spring config file.

 #### 666. What are the two ways to enable RequiredAnnotationBeanPostProcessor in Spring?

-We use @Qualifier annotation to mark a bean as ready for auto wiring.
-This annotation is used along with @Autowired annotation to specify the exact bean for auto wiring by Spring container.
+We use `@Qualifier` annotation to mark a bean as ready for auto wiring.
+This annotation is used along with `@Autowired` annotation to specify the exact bean for auto wiring by Spring container.

 RequiredAnnotationBeanPostProcessor can be enabled in two ways